wcarvalho/dirc-detector/generator/README.md

     * The DIRC has the desired number of particles
     * Some upper threshold for the number of particles emitted has been met
 + <p> Each particle that intersects with the DIRC has some coordinate (z<sub>p</sub>, x<sub>p</sub>, y<sub>p</sub>), solid angle (&theta;<sub>p</sub>, &phi;<sub>p</sub>) and &Beta;<p>
 **For more details on this process, please see [related paper][1]**

 ##Command line options:
-###Input
+###1. e/events - # of events
+###2.
+P/particle - # of particles thrown
+###3. m/maxpars - Max # of particles to intersect DIRC
+###4. r/random - Seed value
+###5. f/filename - output filename
+###6. c/custom-set
+###7.
+D/Direction - directory in which files will be saved
+###8. pt-distribution-function - function that determines the probability distribution for different pt values

+user-chosen options via commandline options

-+ The generator, by default, creates particles with the following parameters:
+The generator, by default, creates particles with the following parameters:
 ```
 // custom-details.txt
 maxpars: 5                     // The desired number of particles in the DIRC is 1